 Creating the caption file in Camtasia is a pretty manual process.
 Even using a script it’s a lot of work copying and pasting.
 But it’s precise.

-There are faster ways to speed up the transcription process especially if the video wasn’t done in a tool that gives you control of captions.
+There are faster ways to speed up the transcription process, especially if the video wasn’t done with a tool that gives you control of captions.

-Perhaps you did a quick screen recording and don’t have a script.
+Perhaps you did a quick screen recording and didn’t have a script.
 Up next is how we deal with times like that.

 Online Transcription Tool

-Sometimes you either don’t have the video in an editing program like Camtasia or you don’t want to do it manually.
+Sometimes, you don’t have the video in an editing program like Camtasia or don’t want to do it manually.
 It can take a long time.
 There are plenty of tools that can automate the process for you.
 That’s how we speed up the transcription process to get a nice subtitle file to upload into our video hosting platform.

 We use a tool called Happy Scribe to do automated transcriptions.
-There are lots of tools out there so feel free to use the one that you find the most useful.
-Some services will transcribe audio for you manually which Happy Scribe can also do for a fee.
+Many tools are out there, so feel free to use the one you find the most useful.
+Some services will transcribe audio for you manually, which Happy Scribe can also do for a fee.

 Here’s how the tool we use works.
 You drop in your audio or video file (step 1 below).
 We try to upload just the audio file because the file is smaller and quicker to upload.
-It also accepts the video file, though, and you can then see the video as you go through the transcription.
+It also accepts video files, though you can see the video as you go through the transcription.

-We always use the machine-generated subtitles in step 3 because most of our stuff is scripted which means the automated method is pretty accurate.
-If you recorded off the cuff then you may have a lot of ums which will create a lot more work for you in this process.
+We always use machine-generated subtitles in step 3 because most of our stuff is scripted, which means the automated method is pretty accurate.
+If you recorded off the cuff, you might have a lot of ums, creating more work for you in this process.

 We also like to auto-submit the file once it’s loaded and then submit it for transcription.

-After it runs through the process you get a screen that looks something like this.
+After it runs through the process, you get a screen that looks like this.

-In step 1 (above) you can click right in those boxes and edit the text as it begins playing automatically.
-Step 2 shows where you can click on any of the text boxes and drag them either left or right to adjust where they start and end in the audio timeline.
+In step 1 (above), you can click right in those boxes and edit the text as it begins playing automatically.
+Step 2 shows where you can click on any text boxes and drag them left or right to adjust where they start and end in the audio timeline.

-If one subtitle box has too much text in it, the tool shows you by highlighting either the CPS or CPL boxes in red.
+If one subtitle box has too much text, the tool shows you by highlighting either the CPS or CPL boxes in red.
 That means you need to shorten it up because people can’t read that fast.

-Once you’re done you get to click the download button and choose the subtitle format you’d like to export.
-There are tons of different file formats supported by Happy Scribe which is handy.
+Once you’re done, you get to click the download button and choose the subtitle format you’d like to export.
+Happy Scribe supports many different file formats, which is handy.

-Once you have your subtitle file it’s time to upload it into your favorite video hosting platform.
+Once you have your subtitle file, it’s time to upload it to your favorite video hosting platform.

-Any good video hosting platform supports a myriad of caption/subtitle file formats.
-YouTube supports a ton of different formats and so does Vimeo (SRT, WebVTT, DFXP/TTML, SCC, and SAMI).
+Any good video hosting platform supports many caption/subtitle file formats.
+YouTube supports a ton of different formats, and Vimeo does also (SRT, WebVTT, DFXP/TTML, SCC, and SAMI).
 The most common format that you’ll use is the SRT format.
-It’s sufficient for most uses and there likely won’t be much need to use anything else.
+It’s sufficient for most uses, and there likely won’t be much need to use anything else.

 Let’s get those caption files onto your favorite platform!